guardian/recommendations/config.md

 ##### Lambdas
-Lambdas may also use Parameter Store, though passing non-secret configuration through from Cloudformation as environment variables may be simpler and quicker.
+Lambdas may also use Parameter Store, and it's possible to have config passed in as environment variables directly from Parameter Store, [including secure strings](https://aws.amazon.com/about-aws/whats-new/2018/08/aws-cloudformation-introduces-dynamic-references-to-support-aws-/).